jamesrooney7/rooney-capital-v1/docs/ubuntu_launch_guide.md

 source /opt/pine/runtime/.env
 set +a

-# Keep kill switch enabled for testing
+# Keep the kill switch disabled for this manual run (required for the worker to start)
-export POLICY_KILLSWITCH=true
+export POLICY_KILLSWITCH=false

 # Launch worker (will run until Ctrl+C)
 python scripts/launch_worker.py